fharris/JOTB2019_k8_playground/workshops/container-native-development/LabGuide200-VBox.md

   ![](images/200/51.png)

 - Instead of a cluster-internal IP address, the product-catalog-service will be exposed to the internet via a **Node Port**.
 The node where our pod is running will expose a port for this service on its public IP address.
 All the information you need to have access to the application can be obtained as well in the  **Kubernetes dashboard** browser tab.
-Makesure you're in your namespace.
+Make sure you're in your namespace.
 Then go to **Discovering and Load Balancing --> Services --> product-catalog-service** .

 ![](images/200/nodePortPath.png)